exercism/python/exercises/concept/electric-bill/.docs/introduction.md

 >>> 8 % 2
 0

-# The result of % is 2 here, because 3 only goes into 5 once, with 2 left over
+# The result of % is 2 here, because 3 only goes into 5 once, with 2 leftover
 >>> 5 % 3
 2
 ```